Last updated on August 30th, 2023 at 10:13 amJump to Recipe

-Easy Cranberry Stuffing is a festive take on a classic holiday dish.
+Easy Cranberry Stuffing is a delicate sweet and savory twist to the classic holiday side dish.
 It’s loaded with chewy and tart cranberries, wild rice, and crunchy apple bits.
 Savory with fruity notes, even meat lovers go crazy for this stuffing!

 Make your Thanksgiving table extra special this year.
 This Cheesy Baked Green Beans is the perfect appetizer before the start of the show: the most tender and flavorful Perfect Oven Roasted Turkey.
 Also, for dessert, don’t forget the Sweet Potato Pie!